TarunSamala/Face-Recognition/README.md

 - Modify the Recognition.py file to adjust parameters such as camera index, recognition threshold, etc., as needed.
 - Ensure that the CSV file for storing attendance records is writable by the application.

+# There's a guide Attached to this Repository

+The guid is for cmd/command prompt approach, the guide doesnt work for vscode or any other code editor approach.